 FAQ #1: Where can I find information on the number of natural gas power plant installation and their generation sites?

-The U.S Energy Information Administration maintains a database of power plants (known as EIA 923) for each year where it captures information about all types of power plants in the US.
+The U.S Energy Information Administration maintains a database of power plants for each year where it captures information about all types of power plants in the US.
 It contains data relating to fuel type, turbine type, owner, location, capacity and energy output statistics.
 The links below will help to gather all the data related to natural gas generation sites:

 FAQ #2: What are the factors that affect the levelized cost of electricity from natural gas plants and where do I find information on the U.S average levelized cost of electricity from natural gas plants?